rvadavia/Assignment--17/README.md

 Is the procedd forn a bets ML Model? what is the reulsts

-**DecisionTreeClassifier() coer was higest 0.913774 na d excution time of 1.506371. in most cases this model eould prerformvell.**
+**DecisionTreeClassifier() score was highest 0.913774 and execution time of 1.506371. in most cases, this model would perform well.**